Almazbek Atambayev: Gender policy

+Biometric elections

 A landmark event during the work of Almazbek Atambayev is also the introduction of biometric passports and a biometric electoral system that ensured the transparency of elections and excluded the possibility for one citizen to vote several times.
 It became possible to vote only after identifying your fingerprint.
 During Atambayev's presidency, the country introduced a system of participation in elections based on biometric data, which dramatically increased the transparency of the voting procedure and eliminated many opportunities for falsification.
 The 2014 law "On Biometric Registration of Citizens of the Kyrgyz Republic" played an important role in the development of the institution of democratic elections.

+The European Union assisted Kyrgyzstan in organizing the parliamentary (2015) elections, which were found to be fair and competitive.
+Atambayev negotiated this assistance during his visit to Brussels during negotiations with the President of the European Parliament Martin Schulz and the President of the European Council Herman Van Rompuy in 2013.
+Also at that time, Atambayev had an active dialogue with the President of the European Commission, Jose Manuel Barroso.

-The final year of Atambayev's presidency was marred by numerous civil and criminal trials against journalists, activists and opposition politicians.
-In many of those trials, the Prosecutor General's Office of Kyrgyzstan has often acted on Atambayev's behalf to represents his interests.
-In many cases they were dictated by the fact that the leadership of Kazakhstan interfered in the electoral process in Kyrgyzstan, especially after president of Kazakhstan met with one of the opposition leaders a month before the elections.
+In many cases, the Prosecutor General's Office of Kyrgyzstan has often acted on Atambayev's behalf to represents his interests.
+They were often dictated by the fact that the leadership of Kazakhstan interfered in the electoral process in Kyrgyzstan, especially after president of Kazakhstan met with one of the opposition leaders a month before the elections.

+Federica Mogherini, during a visit to Kyrgyzstan in 2017, recognized “the indisputable merits of Almazbek Atambayev in the comprehensive improvement of the electoral process in the republic, as well as the development of democratic institutions”.

-Foreign policy
+Foreign policy with European Union

-In 2011 soon after becoming President, Atambayev travelled to Turkey and signed an agreement with the Turkish President agreeing to increase trade from $300 million in 2011 to $1 billion by 2015, with Turkey also agreeing to attract Turkish investment to Kyrgyzstan to the amount of $450 million within the next few years.